jeremyabbott/Presentations/FSharpForTheCSharp/slides/index.md

 ---

-### F#: 10,000 ft View

-- Constructs are immutable by default
-- Everything is an expression and evaluates to something (even if that something is nothing)
-- Multi-paradigm language with a focus on functional principles
-- But supports OO principles too
-- Statically typed (like C# and VB)
-- Syntax derives from OCaml

----

 ### The Rules

+- Default immutability
 - Everything is an expression that returns a value
   - Even if that something is nothing
-- Functions always accept an input and ouputs something
+- Functions always accept an input and always return something
   - Even if that input/output is nothing
-- Whitespace matters (think Python)
+- Whitespace is significant (think Python)
-- File Order Matters
+- File order matters

 ---

 ### F# in the Wild

-- Canopy - Wrapper over selenium written in F# - F#rictionless web testing
+- Canopy - Wrapper over selenium written in F# - Frictionless web testing
 - FAKE - F# Make - A DSL for build tasks
 - Xamarin - Write cross-platform apps in F#!
+- Paket - Package manager based on F#.

 ***